Is my organization eligible for SCFD funding?

 - Nonprofit Principles and Practices

-- Examples of Profit and Loss Statements, Balance Sheet, and YTD P&L
+- Examples of Profit and Loss Statements, Balance Sheets, and YTD P&L

 - What is an IRS Letter of Determination?
 You’ll need this to show your organization is a recognized non-profit during the eligibility process.
 Find out how to request this letter, sometimes called an affirmation letter, by visiting the IRS website.